-The love of Christ to his Church is inexpressible, save by the tenderest human relationship.-Here Eph. v.
-32. is a mystery indeed.
+Expressible, save by the tenderest human relationship.-Here is a mystery indeed.
 That scene in Eden is also a parable.
 It was not good for Christ to be alone.
 He needed one to love and to give love.
 But there was none among unfallen angels that could answer to Him.
-And therefore God the Father sought a bride for his Son from among the children of men; yea, He took the Second Eve from the wounded side of the Second Man, as He lay asleep in the gardengrave.
+And therefore God the Father sought a bride for his Son from among the children of men; yea, He took the second Eve from the wounded side of the Second Man, as He lay asleep in the garden-grave.